 AUTOSAR is the official website of the AUTOSAR consortium and the place to find all the official documentation ( that by the way is a lot!! ), but be aware this documentation is mainly focus on develop the software units.
 Lets take the Port as an example If you look for Port documentation in the portal you will immediately discover there are two different documents.

-The SRS version is a list of the actual requirements for this driver and the SWS are the software specification extracted from the SRS, therefore we are only interested in the second one.
-Besides the Introduction there are another three chapter we are interested starting with the:
+The SRS version is a list of the actual requirements for this driver, while the SWS contains the software specifications extracted from the SRS.
+Therefore, we are only interested in the latter.
+Besides the Introduction, there are three other chapters we should focus on, starting with:

 void Port_Init( const Port_ConfigType ∗ConfigPtr );